preethammadapura/basespace-help-1/README.md

 Guidelines for writing articles
 -------------------------------

 All the articles are stored under the '_docs' folder in their respective categories.
-Each articles can be one of the following categories:
+Each articles can belong to one of the two categories:

 + Descriptive : Articles which are descriptive in nature, not having any kind of walk through tuorials, but only text and images/screenshots supporting it.
 + Tutorials : Articles that are clearly walkthrough tutorials, with step by step description along with screenshots/images.